SymfonyCasts/symfony5/sfcasts/ep1/flex.md

 git diff composer.json
 ```

-We expected that code would add this new line to our `require` section.
-But check
+We expected that Composer would add this new line to the `require` section.
+But
-this out: it *also* modified *another* part - under `scripts`.
-This recipe added
+there is *also* a new line under the `scripts` section.
+That was done by the
-a new config file but also *modified* this file.
+recipe.

 Thanks to this, whenever you run: